cprocino/Aquaponics/README.md

 ## Planning
  ### Goal
- Our goal was to make a Pid system that keeps the water level of our controlled tank constant.
+ Our goal was to make a small water tank hold a constant water level so that we could grow plants inside.

  ### criteria
  We had to make a PID system and for us that meant PIDing using valves and pumps to keep the water level of a small tank.